Xilinx/foc-motor-ctrl/docs/src/known_issues.md

 # Known issues & limitations

 * QEI reported speed is showing glitches.
 QEI library computation of the speed has a known issue and will be addressed with a QEI library update.
-* Motor lower speed mode control capability is apprxomately 250 rpms.
+* Motor lower speed mode control capability is approximately 250 rpms.
 * Default motor tuning values are provided for the KD240 Motor Accessory Kit based the Anaheim motor with the plastic disk visual load.
 This load disk primarily acts as an inertial load and thus if users are connecting other loads to their motor they should plan on conducting their own tuning process and defining custom tuning defaults based on their load testing.
 * Open-loop control mode is intended as a test mode and thus does not implement any SW based ramp control.
 Users will see fault protections triggered if immediately trying to set open-loop mode control with a Vq voltage > ~10V.
 If using open-loop user is responsible for incrementally stepping up the Vq command to their desired voltage setting.
 Typical use-cases of open-loop mode have Vd set to 0V.
 * DC link current reading is limited to reading analog values > ~0.5A due to a limitation in the KD240 HW.
 Users should not assume DC link current feedback is accurate until it is > ~0.5A.
+* If the bokeh server is stopped while the motor is running, the motor will not stop.
+The motor should be stopped through the GUI by switching to Off mode before stopping the bokeh server.

 <!---